MicrosoftDocs/azure-docs/articles/search/kstore-create-portal.md

 1. For **Name**, enter `hotel-reviews-idxr`.
 1. For **Schedule**, keep the default **Once**.
-1. Click **Submit** to run the indexer to initiates the pipeline that you defined.
+1. Click **Submit** to run the indexer.
 Data extraction, indexing, application of cognitive skills all happen in this step.

 ### Monitor the Notifications queue for status